Anti-Raid/splashtail/data/docs/guide/templating-lua/2-plugins.md

 Formats a gwevent field into a string.
 These are exposed in places such as Audit Logs and other areas.

-- ``format_gwevent_categorized_field(field: table<gwevent.field.CategorizedField>) -> String``

-Formats a categorized gwevent field into a string.
-These are exposed in places such as Audit Logs and other areas.

 ### Types

 The following rust types are exposed in this module